mainmatter/playbook/development-process/README.md

   conversations
-- uncover implications and hidden complexities in any of the tasks; while it is not possible to think every task through completely from start to finish and eliminate all inherent risks, we try to uncover as much of it as possible in the preparation phase to reduce the likelihood for the team to run into unforeseen problems later on, potentially leading to delays and deadlocks then; the iteration lead might delegate this work to the respective experts for a particular topic
+- uncover implications and hidden complexities in any of the tasks; while it is not possible to think every task through completely from start to finish and eliminate all inherent risks, we recommend trying to uncover as much of it as possible in the preparation phase to reduce the likelihood for the team to run into unforeseen problems later on, potentially leading to delays and deadlocks then; the iteration lead might delegate this work to the respective experts for a particular topic
-- prepare well-written issues for each of the identified tasks or spikes for tasks that require more research in order to be ready to be adressed
+- prepare well-written [issues](#issues) for each of the identified tasks or spikes for tasks that require more research in order to be ready to be adressed
-- make sure all of the preconditions are met in order to be able to work on each task, e.g. all necessary assets have been delivered, translations are ready or legal implications have been checked
+- make sure all of the preconditions are met in order to be able to work on each issue, e.g. all necessary assets have been delivered, translations are ready or legal implications have been checked etc.
-- prioritize the issues so it is clear which ones need to be worked on first; in reality priorities will obviously overlap occasionally and the expected effort, potential deadlines for individual tasks etc. also need to be taken into account when defining the order in which tasks should be worked on
+- prioritize the issues so it is clear which ones need to be worked on first; in reality priorities will often overlap and the expected effort, potential deadlines for individual tasks etc. also need to be taken into account when defining the order in which tasks should be worked on

+> We use the term "issue" to refer to descriptions of tasks as they are kept in
+> a project's work management system of choice (e.g. Jira, GitHub, etc.).
+Other
+> common terms are "stories", "tickets" etc. Some tools also allow for
+> structuring issues hierarchically (e.g. with "epics").
+We don't think the
+> details of that or the particular term used to refer to these items are
+> relevant for a successful process though.

 The iteration preparation phase always overlaps with the previous iteration - during execution, the next iteration is already being prepared.
 Iteration leads